-Healthcare providers who wish to receive vaccine from the Massachusetts Department of Public Health Immunization Program must enroll each year.
+Healthcare providers who wish to receive vaccine from the Massachusetts Department of Public Health Immunization Division must enroll each year.
 The Enrollment letter and the Agreement to Comply with Federal and State Requirements For Participation in the MDPH Immunization Program gives an overview of the enrollment process and requirements.

 - Each provider must read the Guidelines for Compliance with Federal Vaccine Administration Requirements annually.